 chocolate appreciation opens you to flavours of the world

-I often get to Toronto, but generally most of my time is tied up in meetings or structured activities.
-A highlight of my recreational time is always a visit to SOMA chocolatemakers.
-Have you visited their new(ish) location at 443 King Street West?
-The original location is in The Distillery District.
+I’ve been to Toronto numerous times, but generally most of my time is tied up in meetings or structured activities–or I’m catching a connecting flight home or to somewhere else.
+But a highlight of my recreational time in Canada’s largest city is always a visit to SOMA chocolatemakers.
+Have you visited their location at 443 King Street West or the original location in The Distillery District?
+Both are located in vibrant neighbourhoods with lots of cafes and other things to see.
+SOMA now has a third factory location that I will profile in another post.

-In addition to SOMA’s unique chocolate creations which I’ve previously written about here, what I really love about SOMA is the fact that they carry a small selection of premium chocolate bars from around the world.
-On a recent visit, I was particularly looking for bars from Ecuador and Peru and I wasn’t disappointed.
+In addition to SOMA’s unique chocolate creations which I’ve previously written about here, I love that SOMA carries a small selection of premium chocolate bars from around the world.
+On a previous visit, I was looking for bars from Ecuador and Peru and wasn’t disappointed.
 SOMA had bars from Kallari and Republica Del Cacao of Ecuador as well as bars and chocolate treats of their own made from exquisite Peruvian chocolate.

 The purpose of this post is indeed to encourage you to look for new and different chocolate flavours wherever and whenever you travel.
 You’d be surprised where you might find them.

-We had a lovely Italian dinner at a small bistro at 147 Spadina Avenue called Fusaro’s Kitchen Italian Eatery where I purchased a Perugina chocolate bar made in Perugia, Italy and imported by a company in New Jersey, USA … which somehow ended up in a small Italian eatery and grocery store in Toronto, Canada!
+While in the King Street West neighbourhood of Toronto, we had a lovely Italian dinner at a small bistro located at 147 Spadina Avenue called Fusaro’s Kitchen Italian Eatery where I purchased a Perugina chocolate bar made in Perugia, Italy and imported by a company in New Jersey, USA … which somehow ended up in a small Italian eatery and grocery store in Toronto, Canada.
+You’ll be surprised to find great chocolate everywhere in the world, including your own city or neighbourhood.

 You’ll find new and exotic chocolate in all sorts of places if you keep your eyes open for it.
-And if you can’t travel, you can still make incredible finds online from chocolate subscription services and clubs like the ones I’ve profiled in this post.
-You may know of other sites that do enable you to order and try a wide selection of chocolates from the comfort of your own home.
+And if you can’t travel or live remotely, you can still make incredible finds online from chocolate subscription services and clubs like the ones I’ve profiled in this post.
+You may know of other sites that do enable you to order and try a wide selection of chocolates from the safety and comfort of your own home.

 Will you share or keep it all to yourself?
 Chocolate is meant to be savoured and enjoyed.
 Let’s share some memorable moments of chocolate discovery.
 Where have you been when you happened upon a chocolate creation you have not forgotten?
 Tell us, so that we might experience it for ourselves.